How to embroider on fleece

 You can buy fleece items just about anywhere.
 I’ve bought great little fleeces on sale at Old Navy, and OshKosh which has amazing deals around the holidays.
 You can also find some unique fleece items on the websites of these 10 awesome blanks suppliers, especially Sewforless.com (preppy fleeces) and Sanmar (sporty fleeces).
 Or even Amazon has tons of fleece items, including:

-- Coats (Amazon Essential Brand has fleece coats for men, women and children for about $20)
+- Coats (Amazon Essential Brand has fleece coats for men, women, girls and boys for about $20)

 - Blankets and throws